 These arrow shaped green leaves have an excellent flavour that is sharp or almost acidic with a lemony background.
 Amazingly cool and an excellent addition to any salad.
 There are many types of Sorrel such as Creeping Sorrel and Wood Sorrel.

 The dandelion leaves are the easiest to recognise.
 Pick only the youngest of these deep toothed leaves so that the Chicory flavours are more mild.
+Loaded with nutrition, these delicious leaves are a must in a foraged salad.
 Check out more Dandelion recipes in the search tool.